How do I reduce the CPU usage when running a profile?

 There are three main ways to decrease the CPU load:

 - Modify your profile and enable Expert mode (via the Click For Options button)

 - Go to the Misc. page and change the Priority.
 By default it is set to Normal.
 Try changing it to Lower or Lowest (do not use Idle as that may result in the profile never being run).
 This will not reduce CPU time but it will mean that other running processes will get more CPU time than SyncBack.

-- You may want to use the command-line parameter affinity.
-This can be used to limit which processors/cores it uses on a multi-core or multi-CPU system.
-There is also a command-line parameter version of the above priority setting, and an additional procpriority command-line parameter which affects the priority of the whole process (program), not just the thread that is running a particular profile.
+- You may want to use the command-line parameters -affinity and -profaffinity.
+Theses can be used to limit which processors/cores SyncBack uses on a multi-core or multi-CPU system.
+There is also a command-line parameter version of the above -priority setting, and an additional -procpriority command-line parameter which affects the priority of the whole process (program), not just the thread that is running a particular profile.
 See the Help on Command-Line Parameters for more details on these settings.
 These command-line settings are not supported in SyncBackFree.